lijyze/obsidian-state-switcher/README.md

 ## Working on

-1. Make it support more data structure, such as key-array, key-object, etc.
+1. Make it support more data structure, such as key-object.
-2. Make it able to handle multiple fields in one time.
+2. A new interaction method to bulk write yaml.

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-state-switcher/`.

+## Release

+### 1.1.0
+You may need to reset hotkey to call this plugin if you have set ever.

+1. Key-array structure supported
+2. Add return selection to sub menu

 ## Donating